-Access - Linked files are designated by the letter L followed by the number of 3840-word blocks allocated to the file.
-Random files are designated by the letter R followed by number of 3840-word blocks allocated to the file.
+Access - Linked files are designated by the number 3840-word blocks allocated to the file followed by the letter L. Random files are designated by number of 3840-word blocks allocated to the file followed by the letter R.

-See GESERV section, page II-23, for a discussion of Linked and Random files.
+See GESERV chapter, page 29, for a discussion of Linked and Random files.